pfelipm/dibujos-como-botones/README.md

   });
 ```

-This toggle function supports several buttons in the same sheet, adjusting their rows and columns accordingly and calling the assigned Apps Script function for each of them.
+This toggle function supports several buttons in the same sheet, adjusting their rows and columns, and calling the assigned Apps Script function for each of them.